SMKrizan/day-planner/README.md

 THEN the saved events persist

 ## PURPOSE
-This calendar application runs in the browser and allows users to save events for each hour of the day.
+This calendar application runs in the browser and allows users to save events for each hour of the work day.

 ## Screenshot- CHANGE IMAGE
 <img src="./mock-up.png" alt="screenshot of calendar application">